 County resource guide

-Autism Resources in Perry, Ohio
+Autism Resources in Perry County, Ohio

-Local providers
+Local Providers7 providers in Perry County

 Formal autism evaluations by developmental pediatricians, psychologists, or neuropsychologists.